MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/index.md

 > - **Optimize and promote.** Optimize for cost and performance balance before you promote your workload to production.
 > - **Get assistance.** Get help and support during your migration or post-migration activities.

-In alignment with the best practices in the [Cloud Adoption Framework's Ready methodology](../../ready/index.md), deploy a landing zone before continuing with this guide.
+In alignment with the best practices in the [Cloud Adoption Framework's Ready methodology](../../ready/index.md), deploy a landing zone before you continue with this guide.

 ## [When to use this guide](#tab/WhenToUseThisGuide)